-When moving qualifying NI goods via Ireland to GB, in most cases you will no longer need to complete electronic import customs declarations for your goods movements.
+When moving qualifying Northern Ireland goods via Ireland to Great Britain, in the vast majority of cases you will no longer need to complete electronic import customs declarations for your goods movements.

-At ports using the Goods Vehicle Movement Service (GVMS), hauliers will still need to complete a Goods Movement Reference (GMR), but for most goods movements hauliers will only need to indicate they are moving qualifying NI goods.
+At ports using the Goods Vehicle Movement Service (GVMS), hauliers will still need to complete a Goods Movement Reference (GMR), but for most goods movements hauliers will only need to indicate they are moving qualifying Northern Ireland goods.

-At Inventory-Linked Ports (ILPs) or other locations, similar processes will be used to permit qualifying NI goods to be released from inventories or local systems without requiring electronic declarations.
+At Inventory-Linked Ports or other locations, similar processes will be used to permit qualifying Northern Ireland goods to be released from inventories or local systems without requiring electronic declarations.

-Hauliers and drivers will need to have access to commercial evidence if asked to confirm that their goods are qualifying NI goods.
+Hauliers and drivers will need to have access to commercial evidence if asked to confirm that their goods are qualifying Northern Ireland goods.
 They will also need access to a travel document issued in the UK setting out the destination of the goods, to show that the goods have merely passed through Ireland.